-If you have been a member of Gilwell Park, by completing your Wood Badge Course, then "complete your ticket", and register on the site with your Course details and your Scouting resume.
+Completing your Wood Badge Course, "complete your ticket", and a member of Gilwell Park, you can register on the site with your course details and your Scouting resume.
 Don't forget to visit the Gilwell Shop, too!

 VFW Wood Badge Scholarship Program